ElektroG

 ECOPV-EU provides you with competent support in complying with the provisions of German law and, if desired, will take over the complete implementation and administration of the ElektroG in your company.
 Our ElektroG service includes everything that is required.
 Apart from sending the required quantities to ECOPV-EU, you can sit back and relax and let us do the work for you.

-Specific requirements for manufacturers acc. to ElektroG
+Additional requirements for manufacturers

 Insolvency-proof guarantee